 Related parties are defined as members of the Board and management people within Kåpan Pensioner and members of their immediate families.

 Remuneration to the Board and President is set out in Note 7.
-Otherwise there are no transactions with these people or persons related to them in addition to normal customer transactions that take place according to collective agreements and statutes.
+Otherwise there are no transactions with these people or persons related to them in addition to normal customer transactions that take place on market

-Stockholm, 21 February 2012
+Stockholm, 19 February 2013